-Compute the response of piles up to 50 different user-defined load cases.
-For LRFD driven analyses, user can specify the load factors or LPILE can choose them.
+Specify distributed lateral loading along the length of the piles and shafts, and compute the response of piles up to 50 different user-defined load cases.
+For LRFD based analyses, user can specify the load factors or LPILE can choose them.

-Detailed printer-friendly generated output files report all influencing parameters used for computation of internally generated p-y curves, deflection, bending moment, shear, mobilized soil reaction, moment-curvature, and more, with the option to to export all results into Microsoft Excel.
+Detailed printer-friendly generated output files report all influencing parameters used for computation of internally generated p-y curves, deflection, bending moment, shear, mobilized soil reaction, moment-curvature, interaction diagram, and more, with the option to to export all results into Microsoft Excel.